privacy-tech-lab/privacyflash-pro/README.md

 ### Installing from the Packaged Release

-You will find the releases of PrivacyFlash Pro in the [releases section](https://github.com/privacy-tech-lab/privacyflash-pro/releases).
-Download the latest one [**here**](https://github.com/privacy-tech-lab/privacyflash-pro/releases/download/v1.0.1/privacyflash-pro.zip) (you may need to allow downloading the zip file in your browser settings, e.g., under Google Chrome's Downloads settings).
-Unzip the file `privacyflash-pro.zip` and then click the PrivacyFlash Pro icon.
+You will find the releases of PrivacyFlash Pro in the [releases section](https://github.com/privacy-tech-lab/privacyflash-pro/releases) (you may need to allow downloading the zip file in your browser settings, e.g., under Google Chrome's Downloads settings).
+Unzip the downloaded `privacyflash-pro.zip` and then click the PrivacyFlash Pro icon.
 You will have to agree to open PrivacyFlash Pro in your [macOS security settings](https://support.apple.com/en-us/HT202491).
 After a few seconds PrivacyFlash Pro should run in your default browser.

 ### Installing from the Source Files